emanuelgestosa/lbaw-tudo/docs/er.md

 ## 2. A2: Actors and User stories

-> For the *Tu-Do* system, consider the actors and user stories that are presented in the following sections.
+> Below, are presented user stories and the actors' specification.
+It is the project's requirements agile documentation that will help us in the developement of this project.

 ### 2.1 Actors